Deformation of Sasakian metrics: Introduction

 \subsection{Acknowledgement}

-The author expresses deep gratitude to Jes\'{u}s Antonio \'{A}lvarez L\'{o}pez to point out a mistake in Proposition 3.6 of the previous version of this manuscript.
-It was in the discussion with Jes\'{u}s Antonio \'{A}lvarez L\'{o}pez during the author stayed in the University of Santiago de Compostela in the spring of 2009.
-The author would like to express his deep gratitude to Jes\'{u}s Antonio \'{A}lvarez L\'{o}pez also for his invitation, great hospitality and valuable discussion.
+The author is grateful to Jes\'{u}s~Antonio~\'{A}lvarez~L\'{o}pez for pointing out a mistake in the previous version of this manuscript.
+It was in the discussion with him during the author stayed in the University of Santiago de Compostela in the spring of 2009.
+The author would like to express his deep gratitude to Jes\'{u}s~Antonio~\'{A}lvarez~L\'{o}pez also for his invitation, great hospitality and valuable discussion.
+The author would like to the first referee for a comment on the simplification of the proof of Lemma~\ref{Lemma : duality}.